UT Tyler Department of Civil Engineering

 Message From the Chair

-The graduate program provides the depth component of the Civil Engineering Body of Knowledge in four sub-disciplines: Environmental, Structural, Transportation, and Water Resources.
+The graduate program provides a depth component of the Civil Engineering Body of Knowledge in five sub-disciplines: Environmental, Structural, Transportation, Geotechnical, and Water Resources.
 For those students looking to complete research and a thesis, each faculty member is establishing a strong research program within their expertise and is looking for students desiring to conduct research within their areas.
-Current research efforts are: Environmental (air quality, storm run-off), Structural (non-destructive testing, fire behavior, settlement of foundation soils), Transportation (transportation planning, traffic operations, network modeling), and Water Resources (water demand modeling, water pipe renewal, dam breach analysis).
-All faculty are actively involved or seeking research involvement with TxDOT and TxAIRE.
+Current research efforts are: Environmental (environmental quality, storm run-off), Structural (non-destructive testing, fire behavior, settlement of foundation soils), Transportation (pavement design and life cycle), Geotechnical (offshore stability, soil settlement, slope stability, and slippage) and Water Resources (water demand modeling and supply quality).
+All faculty are actively involved or seeking research involvement with multiple funding sources.

 Our students are being prepared to be leaders within civil engineering whether it is research and development, graduate study, or practice as professional engineers.
 Additionally, the student civil engineering club has already established itself as an award winning group of young people by taking second place in the State of Texas in the concrete canoe competition during the programs first year of participation in the competition.
 The provided links to our degree programs provide program templates, flow charts, course descriptions and syllabi.

 Our department takes pride in maintaining the small school atmosphere you feel as you step onto our beautiful campus, and our caring faculty have expanded office hours that support close interaction during the course of your study here at UT Tyler.
-We have as a member of the 2006 ASEE National Outstanding Teaching Award winner as well as most faculty have attended the national renowned ExCEEd Teaching Workshop.
+Many faculty have attended the national renowned ExCEEd Teaching Workshop.
 The new state-of-the-art Ratliff Engineering and Science Building Complex just adds to the legacy the civil engineering program can provide for each student that joins us on the journey to becoming a civil engineer.
 Do not hesitate to contact me if you have questions.
 Better yet, come by and pull up a chair and visit awhile, and see for yourself what the civil engineering program and the civil engineering profession have to offer you!

 Dr. Torey Nalbone